 The Bank has developed a model for calculation of differential risk premium, based on past empirical data, for rating transaction risk at the loan application stage.
 For each application, an individual risk premium is calculated based on all risk factors identifiable in client information and attributes of the desired transaction.
-The Bank is currently in a process of upgrading the model.

-This premium reflects an estimate of overall transaction risk, allowing for assessment of client odds of being in arrears on the loan or becoming insolvent - at the outset of the application stage.
+This risk premium reflects an estimate of overall transaction risk, allowing for assessment of client odds of being in arrears on the loan or becoming insolvent - at the outset of the application stage.
 This premium is used for both credit decision making and for pricing of client interest rate.
-The Bank is currently in the process of upgrading the model, expected to be deployed in 2017.
+The Bank is currently completing a significant upgrade to the model and has started preparing for its implementation in 2018.